Skip to main content

 Written by Ashok P

-Updated this week
+Updated over a week ago

 The spreadsheet containing the products for import must be in comma-separated values (CSV) format, also called comma-delimited.

-To add products from a CSV file, go to the Product Explorer and click Import under the Tools tab.
+To add products from a CSV file, go to Product Explorer and click Import under the Tools tab.

 Map CSV File

 Once a CSV file has been selected, the Map CSV File interface will open.
+The interface will show the steps and let you navigate through the workflow by clicking the Next button and the Back button.

 Step 1

-Any unmapped fields will not be imported.
+• Any unmapped fields will not be imported.

-Once imported into SI, the first time you open the product for editing, you will be required to assign a category before you can save the product.
+• You can choose to have a category for each product in the CSV file.
+Otherwise, once imported into SI, the first time you open the product for editing, you will be required to assign a category before you can save the product.

 Step 2